 Reading and Phonics at Allington

 Reading is at the heart of the curriculum at Allington.
-Throughout the school, a love for reading is nurtured through our use of the CLPE Power of Reading scheme, whereby good quality texts are used to develop language and writing skills, alongside reading skills.
-Children are provided with opportunities to develop their reading skills in directed Guided Reading sessions, as well as using opportuities across other curriculum areas.
+Throughout the school, a love for reading is nurtured through our use of the CLPE Power of Reading scheme, whereby high quality texts are used to develop language and writing skills, alongside reading skills.
+Children are provided with opportunities to develop their reading skills in directed Guided Reading sessions, as well as using opportunities across other curriculum areas.

 Maths at Allington

 The teaching of Maths at Allington Primary School follows the programmes of study and objectives set out in the National Curriculum.
 The objectives are grouped into units of study and the mathematical skills of fluency, reasoning and problem-solving are taught throughout each unit.
 Please see below for the calculation guidance.
 We have also prepared some videos to help support your understanding to our approach to Maths.
 These are available in the tab at the side - Maths support.
 Further information about the maths curriculum can also be found in our curriculum document.
 Please see the link below.

 Swimming at Allington

 Swimming lessons at Allington are targeted at one year group and take place during the summer terms.
 The table below details the proportion of children in Year 6 who met the national curriculum requirement for swimming in the academic year 2022-23: